iocafe/iocom/examples/candy/config/readme.txt

 typically in orgianized by hardware (IO board name, etc).
 Python scripts compress JSON configuration files to store signal map in device, and to generate C code.

+The JSON configuration files can placed either directly under specific configuration folder, like "signals".
+This makes JSON to apply to all hardware configurations.
+Alternatively JSON files can be hardware configuration specific and placed under HW subfolders, like "signals/espcam" or "pins/espcam".

+Multiple JSONs can be merged into one by listing files to merge in merge.json.

+JSON files are searched by name.
+For example default name for IOCOM signal configuration is "signals.json".
+This holds unless there merge.json is found.
+The JSON file (assumings signals file and espcam hardware) is searched first from IO device's config/signals/espcam directory, then from IO device's config/signals, then iocom/config/signals/espcam and finally from iocom/config/signals.

 signals - IOCOM signal configuration pins - PIN IO configuration JSON parameters - Device parameter list JSON